 Two independent studies, from 2018 and 2021, show very strong student learning gains for small teaching teams led by multi-classroom leaders (MCLs).
 These studies found that, on average, teachers who joined Opportunity Culture multi-classroom leaders’ teams moved from producing 50th percentile student learning growth to 77th percentile student learning growth.

-Researchers on the 2020–21 study highlighted how positive the results were for students, and particularly for English language learners and students considered socioeconomically at risk—especially notable during a pandemic.
+Researchers on the 2020–21 study highlighted how positive the results were for English language learners and students considered socioeconomically at risk—particularly notable during a pandemic.

 As districts struggle to cope with worsening staff shortages and pandemic-related student learning concerns, education research groups, advocacy organizations, and state and federal offices have suggested Opportunity Culture models as one strategy to consider for Covid recovery.